 - Refining questions to focus on issues most important to your legal department.

-The next step: setting the stage
+The next step: Evaluate the Need

 By the time you have an answer to the question, “What is the most compelling reason to adopt your solution?” you may be ready to consider a live demo.
 But first, we will discuss how to gauge your needs in our next post, “Evaluating the need for change.”